MrRohitTyagi/WorkDays/README.md

 ## About The Project

-THis project is a simple user interface with a sleek design featuring a prominent search bar equipped with advanced filters for tailored results.
+This project is a simple user interface with a sleek design featuring a prominent search bar equipped with advanced filters for tailored results.
 Ensure compatibility across devices with a responsive layout.
 Present job listings clearly, highlighting key details for easy comparison

 ## Run Locally